 FAQ

-• Can machine-generated text write marketing copy?
+Can AI write marketing copy?

 No. It lacks human intuition.
 AI text cannot grasp unspoken desires, cultural nuance, emotional triggers, and the mind games people play.